durffy/UMLHero/Design/UserStories.md

 so that:  I can remove uneccessary objects/classes from a project

 AS a: Designer
-I want: Create Attributes
+I want: Create Relationships
-so that: track the attributes of objects/classes
+so that: track the Relationships of objects/classes

 AS a: Designer
-I want: Read Attributes
+I want: Read Relationships
-so that:  I can view the current attributes for objects/classes
+so that:  I can view the current Relationships for objects/classes

 AS a: Designer
-I want: Update Attributes
+I want: Update Relationships
-so that:  I can manage and make corrections to the attributes of an object
+so that:  I can manage and make corrections to the Relationships of an object

 AS a: Designer
-I want: Delete Attributes
+I want: Delete Relationships
-so that:  I can remove uneccessary attributes from an object
+so that:  I can remove uneccessary Relationships from an object

 AS a: Designer
-I want: Create Behaviors
-so that: track the behaviors of objects/classes
+I want: Create Responsibilities so that: track the Responsibilities of objects/classes

 AS a: Designer
-I want: Read Behaviors
+I want: Read Responsibilities
-so that:  I can view the current behaviors for objects/classes
+so that:  I can view the current Responsibilities for objects/classes

 AS a: Designer
-I want: Update Behaviors
-so that:  I can manage and make corrections to the behaviors of an object
+I want: Update Responsibilities so that:  I can manage and make corrections to the Responsibilities of an object